 Temple from the period of Caucasian Albania in Sheki Vicinity

 Ancient Church of Kish

-Another Christian temple of the Albanian period dating back to the 6-7 A.D. is in the village of Orta-Zeyzit in the surroundings of Sheki.
+Another Christian temple from the Albanian period (6-7th centuries CE) is in the village of Orta-Zeyzit, near Sheki.